 In addition to DHCP, DDNS, UPnP and port forwarding, VPN services can also be entered.
 However, only PPTP or L2TP is possible.

 The highlight of the Xiaomi Mi router is that it OpenWrt capable.
 Anyone who is a bit tech savvy can easily install a fully functional OpenWrt on this little router.
 For those who do not know what OpenWrt is: OpenWrt is an open Linux distribution, which replaces the Xiaomi web interface.

 I myself recommend installing a modified OpenWrt version that is used on comparable ASUS router models.
 The so-called “Padavan firmware” is compatible with the Mi Mini Router and can be compiled via git.
-This extends the router's functions a lot and you get a clean user interface because the source code is open.
+As a result, the functions of the router are expanded a lot and you get a clean user interface because the source code is open.
 In addition, this firmware is extremely stable and is constantly being expanded by a large community.